AvinashDalvi89/internetkatta-hashnode/cmbxpwrbs000002l87lvxctpw.md

 **It was like hiring more workers without giving them desks.** We were adding more containers, but the underlying compute had no room to host them.

-## From API Load to Instance Demand: How to Estimate Capacity Like a Developer
+## How to Estimate Capacity Like a Developer

 Let’s say you're running a Flask or FastAPI app on ECS.
 The app handles: